Bodmer/JPEGDecoder/README.md

 When storing the jpeg in a memory array bear in mind the Arduino has a maximum 32767 byte limit for the maximum size of an array (32 KBytes minus 1 byte).

-The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targetted at processors with more RAM.
+The decompression of Jpeg images needs more RAM than an UNO provides, thus this library is targeted at processors with more RAM.
 The library has been tested with Arduino Due and ESP8266/ESP32 based boards.

 The decompression of Jpegs involves a lot of maths, so it takes a Due about ~1.3s to render a fullscreen (480x320 pixel) image and the Mega will take ~5s to do the same.
 The time for smaller images will reduce roughly pro-rata with the total pixel count.
 An ESP8266 running at 160MHz and 40MHz SPI coupled to a 320x240 ILI9341 display can render a Jpeg in as little as 240ms.